 A Dutch resident who, alone or together with a spouse or other close relatives, holds at least 5% of the shares or a class of shares of a company or who holds rights to acquire a 5% interest in a company has a so-called substantial interest.
 The benefits derived from this substantial interest are taxable in box 2.
 These benefits include dividends and the gain on the sale of one or more of the shares or rights.
 For non-resident taxpayers, taxation in box 2 will only apply to a non-resident who holds a substantial interest in a Dutch-based company.
-The box 2 tax rate is 26.25%.
+The box 2 tax rate is 26.9% in 2023.

 Taxation in box 2 may apply to the aforementioned lucrative investments and could mean a tax saving.
 If the lucrative investment is (i) held indirectly (e.g. via a holding company, preferably benefiting from the Dutch participation exemption on capital gains and dividends); (ii) the individual investors holds a substantial interest in the intermediate holding company; and (iii) this company distributes at least 95% of profits realised to its shareholders within the tax year, the individual investors are taxed according to box 2 taxation at the level of their shareholding in the holding company.